eliasgoldsztejn95/PTDRL/README.md

  - Python version at least 3.6
  - Python packages: pytorch, rospy

+## Running PTDRL on a real robot

+PTDRL can be used in combination with move_base:

+ - Download ptdrl_robot folder to the robot computer
+ - Use move_base package for navigation
+ - Run ptdrl.py

+For other navigation systems, one needs to change task_env.py, and robot_env.py to connect with the costmaps and with the parameter tuning module.

 This repository includes all file to work with PTDRL: Parameter Tuning Using Deep Reinforcement Learning